 When deciding to get back into a workout routine after a break, make sure to listen to your body.
 Do what feels right.

 I love goal setting so this wasn’t a problem for me.
-My problem was wanting to set goals that were not reasonable.
-Or wanting way more immediate results.
+My problem was wanting to set goals that were not reasonable or wanting immediate results.
 Like why can’t I lose 30 pounds by tomorrow!?!

 While it’s great to have large goals, making smaller more realistic goals is going to keep you motivated to keep at it.
 If you want to run a half marathon but you haven’t even run a 5k, you might want to set up some smaller goals along the way.